luxscula/MNMarketLinkApp/README.md

 5. Create a file named db_config.py, and copy the contents of db_config_example.py into it.
 You'll need to change the username and password to be your own MySQL login.

-6. Run this command in your terminal to open the program in your browser:
+6. Run this command in your terminal to open the program in your browser (ignore the pop-up that appears):

    > python -m streamlit run mnmarketlink.py